 When a customer changes something in a standard configuration, two configurations are created in the infobase:

-Objects with simple changes made by customer (for example, with new attributes added)
+- Objects with simple changes made by the customer (for example, with new attributes added)

 External reports and data processors